taskiranumut/hotel-reservation-travel-app/README.md

 2. After cloned the project, ➪ `npm install`
 3. Compiles and hot-reloads for development, ➪ `npm run serve`
 4. Compiles and minifies for production, ➪ `npm run build`

+The application was developed within the scope of Patika.dev & Reengen Fullstack Bootcamp.